flynsequeira/go-bigquery-ingest/README.md

 {"currency":"usdc-rainbow-bridge","date":"2024-04-01","key":"0x420cac3c8566054b8b0623c8556210b720bc1ea1a8bc8feb2ee4e1be949b72ce","project_id":"4974","volume":1110000,"volume_usd":1105140.42}
 ```

 This record didn't have excessively high values, but the `volume` field lacked a decimal.
-I plan to republish the same record directly from the Pub/Sub topic with decimal points to see if they go through for this project.
-Optimally, this needs to be resolved in the `transform.go` function within GCP Cloud Functions.
+I republished the same record directly from the Pub/Sub topic with decimal points to see if they went through for this project, and they did.
+So, in conclusion, in Go, JSON, Marshal omits .0 for whole number floats, causing BigQuery schema mismatches.
+The use of Avro for data serialization could ensure correct float representation and schema compatibility across Pub/Sub and BigQuery.

 ### Data Inconsistency Problem